maxmind/mod_maxminddb/README.md

 You must install the [libmaxminddb](https://github.com/maxmind/libmaxminddb) C library before installing this module.

-To install the module from the tarball, run the following commands from the directory with the extracted source:
+To install the module from a tarball, run the following commands from the directory with the extracted source:

    ./configure